umaranis/svelte-lexical/docs/development-notes.md

 - Run tests
   - All tests (chromium, firefox and safari): <code>pnpm playwright test</code>
   - Just chromium browser: <code>pnpm test-e2e:chromium</code>

+The tests run in headless mode in the background.

+### Running in Playwright UI

+This is new way of running tests.
+Following command launches the UI with VSCode like testing pane.
+We can choose which tests to run from there.

+`pn playwright test --ui`

+With this UI, Playwright captures screenshots (before and after view) for each of the steps which is the distinguishing feature.
+It also useful for working with locators.

 ### Debugging tests